paulmederos/pm17/_posts/2021-07-21-personal-wellbeing-and-longevity-practices.markdown

 🌳 **Walking**
 - Try for 2-3 walks a day, one slower pace, one faster pace
-- Aim for 15m+, but even squeezing in a 2m walk outside is healthful
+- Aim for 15m+, but even squeezing in a 2m walk outside is healthful; often I'll get a 1-2hr walk with a phone call or podcast
 - Silence, meditation, problem solving, music, podcast, etc depending on energy + goal.

 😤 **Breathing**